 You’ll need a portable charger to be able to charge your phone in remote places.
 I use this one from Anker.

 ACCESSORIES + OTHER REALLY USEFUL STUFF

 Purifying Water Bottle

 Drinking from the tap in Myanmar is a risky business and while bottled water is cheap, you’ll likely need several liters a day as you’ll be walking long distances in the heat.
 Plus, buying plastic bottles contributes to contamination.

 Enter: The GRAYL, a bottle that purifies water in a matter of seconds by eliminating bacteria, viruses, and chemicals.
-It’s not only more environmentally-friendly than buying and disposing of water bottles, but you’ll also be saving tons of money in the long run with it.
+It’s not only a more environmentally-friendly option, but you’ll also be saving tons of money in the long run with it.
 This would be my number #1 essential in a Myanmar packing list.

 You’ll need one if you are doing the Inle Lake hike as well as in areas of Bagan.
 I recommend this one by BYBLIGHT because it’s very light and small.

 This 10 Liter Backpack from Quechua is compact, resistant, and waterproof.
 My first backpack ever was from Quechua and I have stood behind the brand ever since due to their amazing value for money products.
 You can get yours at Amazon.

 I think normal towels are a nightmare to bring because they take ages to dry up and if you take a shower before leaving your hotel/hostel, you’ll are stuck with a moist towel that you don’t want to mix in with the rest of the items in your bag.